 While you certainly don’t want to rush into buying a new car if you’re not ready, it’s also worth bearing in mind that leftover new cars tend to fly off lots pretty quickly due to the heavy discounts that come with them.

-Unfortunately, that car may have already been purchased by somebody else if you take a day to “think on it” and return to the dealership.
+Unfortunately, somebody else may have already purchased that car if you take a day to “think about it” and return to the dealership.

-Overall, buying a car at the end of its model year can be an intelligent financial decision.
-Buying an end-of-model-year vehicle not only saves you money but allows you to revel in that new car smell all the same.
-And by keeping these practical tips in mind as you shop for leftover new cars, you’ll be able to shop, negotiate, and ultimately buy confidently.
+Buying a car at the end of its model year can be an intelligent financial decision.
+Buying an end-of-model-year vehicle saves you money and allows you to revel in that new car smell all the same.
+By keeping these practical tips in mind as you shop for leftover new cars, you can shop, negotiate, and ultimately buy confidently.

 Be a Savvy Leftover Car Shopper